 Observers:

-Fred Shaffer, Ralph Geuder, Sue Ricciardi
+Cindy Godwin, Jenny Isaacs, Ralph Geuder, Rich Mason, Sue Ricciardi

 Site Description Fort Smallwood Park is located on the western shore of Chesapeake Bay at the mouth of the Patapsco River, 11 miles south of Baltimore, MD.
 Best winds are from the southwest.